Pee-wee Herman: Pee-wee's Big Holiday

 In June 2010, it was announced that Paul Reubens was working with Judd Apatow on a new Pee-wee Herman feature film set up at Universal Pictures, with Reubens and Paul Rust set to write the script.
 In an October 2014, interview with Rolling Stone, Reubens gave an update on the status of the film, saying: "It's been months and months of being right on the verge of being announced…I thought something was going to go public yesterday, actually, and that you'd be the first person I'd be talking about this with.
 But I'm thinking there will be something made public very soon.
 It's going to get made shortly after the new year.
 I wish I could tell you about it right now, because…I mean, it's amazing.
 It's going to be amazing.
 I think it first got leaked four years ago or so that the movie was going to be made, and ever since then it's just been stalling and stalling.
 So I'm really ready for this to happen.
 But I'm not kidding: It's very imminent."

 In a November 2014, interview with The A.V.
 Club, Reubens explained why the film took so long to be made, saying: "I think part of what happened with this project is it got leaked probably a year and a half or two years before we really wanted anyone to know about it.
 I was doing a Q&A somewhere, and I said I was writing a movie with a guy named Paul Rust, and the next day a journalist called my manager and said, "Paul Rust is someone very associated with Judd Apatow, can you confirm Judd Apatow is involved in the project?"
 The whole thing got leaked and we had just started.
 We didn't have a script yet or anything, so the script took a year and – I don't really know the answer.
 I think two years of it was like premature information out there, and then the last two years it's just been very, very slow to get the right people involved, and we now have such an amazing company involved, and that's the really big announcement that hasn't been made yet."

 On December 22, 2014, it was announced that the film would premiere exclusively on Netflix.
 On February 24, 2015, Netflix announced the film would be titled Pee-wee's Big Holiday with Apatow and Reubens producing the film, John Lee directing, and Reubens and Paul Rust writing the screenplay.
 On March 11, 2015, Tara Buck joined the cast of the film.
 Principal photography began on March 16, 2015.
 On April 8, 2015, Joe Manganiello joined the cast.
 On April 19, 2015, Jessica Pohly was cast in the film.

 The film released on March 18, 2016 on Netflix to positive reception.
-The film was the last time Reubens portrayed the character before his death in 2023.
+The film was the last time Reubens portrayed the character on screen before his death in 2023.